silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 displayed on the web page, while `MenuTitle` can be a shorter version suitable for size-constrained menus.

 <div class="notice" markdown="1">
-If `MenuTitle` is left blank by the CMS author, it'll just default to the value in `Title`.
+If <code>MenuTitle</code> is left blank by the CMS author, it'll just default to the value in `Title`.
 </div>

 ## Page Content